Otakuthon

-Otakuthon is Quebec's largest anime convention promoting Japanese animation (anime), Japanese graphic novels (manga), related gaming and Japanese pop-culture (music, cinema, television).
+Otakuthon is a Canadian anime convention promoting Japanese animation (anime), Japanese graphic novels (manga), related gaming and Japanese pop-culture (music, cinema, television).
 It is held annually for 3 days in downtown Montreal during a weekend in August.
 It is a non-profit, fan-run anime convention that was initiated by Concordia University's anime club, named Otaku Anime of Concordia University (Otaku Anime for short).
 The name "Otakuthon" is a portmanteau of the Japanese word "otaku" and "marathon".
 Otakuthon strives to be a bilingual (French and English) event, having programming, the masquerade and the program book in both official languages.
-The first edition of Otakuthon was held in 2006 in mid-June, but later moved to early-mid August / late July from 2007 onward.
-Last year's edition, Otakuthon 2019, was held on August 16–18, 2019 at the Palais des congrès de Montréal.
+The first edition of Otakuthon was held in 2006 in early June, but later moved to early-mid August / late July from 2007 onward.
+The most recent edition, Otakuthon 2025, was held on August 8–10, 2025 at the Palais des congrès de Montréal.

 Programming

 As with most other anime conventions, Otakuthon offers a wide range of programming, exhibits, and other events.
 Otakuthon's programming consists of cosplay events, a masquerade, vendors, an Artists' Area, panels and workshops, game shows, anime video screenings, dances, karaoke and music concerts.
 New to 2008 were photo booths, a garage sale and a manga library.